KUSENTEI!

 12 June 1945:

 Off Rondo Island, 20 miles N of Sabang, Sumatra.
-Alerted by submarine HMS TRIDENT, the Royal Navy's Destroyer Flotilla 10’s HMS TARTAR, ESKIMO and NUBIAN intercept CH-57 and KUROSHIO MARU No. 2.
+Alerted by submarine HMS TRIDENT, the Royal Navy's Destroyer Flotilla 10’s HMS TARTAR, HMS ESKIMO and HMS NUBIAN intercept CH-57 and KUROSHIO MARU No. 2.
 During the ensuing action, KUROSHIO MARU No. 2 is hit by torpedoes from HMS ESKIMO and explodes.
 CH-57 is sunk by gunfire at 06-20N, 94-45E.
 [2]

 At 0932, USN codebreakers intercept and decrypt a message from the CO of the Sabang Base Force that reads: